brimdata/zed/docs/lake/design.md

 ## Continuous Ingest

-While the description above is very batch oriented, the Zed like design is intended to perform scalably for continuous streaming applications.
+While the description above is very batch oriented, the Zed lake design is intended to perform scalably for continuous streaming applications.
 In this approach, many small commits may be continuously executed as data arrives and after each commit, the data is immediately readable.

-To handle this use case, the _journal_ of commits is design to scale to arbitrarily large footprints as described earlier.
+FTo handle this use case, the _journal_ of commits is designed to scale to arbitrarily large footprints as described earlier.

 ## Lake Introspection